johnnycashpersonal/juck-stack/docs/HOWTO-bitfields.md

 # Bit Fields HOWTO

-The binary machine code of the Duck Machine 2019 (DM2019) packs several fields into each instruction word, as does any modern processor architecture.
+The binary machine code of the Duck Machine packs several fields into each instruction word, as does any modern processor architecture.
 One part of the processor, therefore, must *decode* instructions by unpacking those fields into separate objects.

-DM2019 is a 32-bit computer architecture.
+DM2022 is a 32-bit computer architecture.
 Each instruction word is a 32-bit integer, the registers are 32 bits wide, and memory is addressed as a sequence of 32-bit words.
 (All but the last of these is typical; most modern computers address memory as 8-bit bytes.)

 ## Parts

-As with any modern processor, the DM2019 CPU includes a component for decoding instructions.
+As with any modern processor, the DM2022 CPU includes a component for decoding instructions.
 This component makes use of some circuitry for extracting each of the bit fields that make up the internal representation of an instruction.
 Our simulation will closely follow that hardware organization: We will build a module that extracts bit fields, and then an instruction decoder that uses the bit field manipulator.
 Then we will build an arithmetic logic unit (ALU) that is controlled by the operation code portion of an instruction.
-The ALU will be incorporated into a central processing unit (CPU) next week.
+The ALU will be incorporated into a central processing unit (CPU) in the next part of this project.

 ## BitField objects

 Since we will be extracting the same bitfields over and over, we will build one object for extracting each of the fields we will want.
 For example, suppose bits 5..7 represented some field *spoons*.
 (It doesn't, but pretend.)
-Then we would like to create an object that can extract just that
+Then we would like to create an object that can extract just that field:
-field:

 ```python
 spoon_extractor = BitField(5,7)